Republican Primary • May 2026 Rhea County, Tennessee

 Meet Josh Jordan

-Lifelong Rhea County resident • Husband & father • Patrol Sergeant • Republican candidate for Sheriff (May 2026)
+Lifelong Rhea County resident · Husband & father · Patrol Sergeant · Republican candidate for Sheriff, May 2026

 Local Roots

-Lifelong Rhea County resident • Rhea County High School (Class of 2000)
+Lifelong Rhea County resident · Rhea County High School, Class of 2000

-Experience
+24 Years Experience

 Family

-A Life Rooted in Rhea County
+A Life Rooted Here

 Josh Jordan has spent his entire life in Rhea County — not just working here, but building a family, forming lifelong relationships, and serving the community he calls home.
+He understands that decisions made by the Sheriff's Office affect real families, neighborhoods, and futures — because they affect his own.

 He is a graduate of Rhea County High School, Class of 2000, and earned an Associate of Applied Science degree in Business from Chattanooga State, graduating with honors.
 His education and life experience have shaped a leadership style that values responsibility, organization, and accountability.